What Is Parkinson Disease?

 Amantadine (generic) stimulates the release of dopamine and may be used to provide temporary relief of early mild symptoms such a tremor and rigidity.
 It is sometimes prescribed along with levodopa/carbidopa for advanced PD to help control motor fluctuations and dyskinesia.

 Side Effects.
-Side effects are similar to those of anticholinergic drugs and may include swollen ankles and, in rare cases, mottled skin.
+Side effects are similar to those of anticholinergic drugs, and may include swollen ankles and, in rare cases, mottled skin.
 Amantadine can also cause visual hallucinations, confusion, and memory loss.

-Deep brain stimulation is the current standard surgical approach for Parkinson’s disease.
+Deep brain stimulation is the current standard surgical approach for Parkinson disease.
 It has largely replaced pallidotomy and thalamotomy, older operations that destroy tissue in certain parts of the brain.

 In deep brain stimulation (DBS), also called neurostimulation, an electric pulse generator controls symptoms such as severe tremors, wearing-off fluctuations, and dyskinesia.
 The generator is similar to a heart pacemaker.
 It sends electrical pulses to specific regions of the brain.
-Candidates most likely to benefit from DBS are those who have advanced Parkinson’s, have responded well to levodopa drug treatment, are younger age, and do not have significant cognitive or psychiatric problems.
-Some recent research suggests that DBS may also benefit patients in earlier stages of the disease who have early signs of motor symptoms.
+Candidates most likely to benefit from DBS are those who have advanced PD, have responded well to levodopa drug treatment, are younger in age, and do not have significant cognitive or psychiatric problems.
+Some recent research suggests that DBS may also benefit people in earlier stages of the disease who have early signs of motor symptoms.

 For treatment of motor symptoms, DBS usually targets one of two areas of the brain: the subthalamic nucleus (STN) or the globus pallidus pars interna (GPi).
-Research indicates that both areas equally likely to respond well to DBS.
-DBS targeting the STN may allow patients to use less medication, but treatment of this brain area may worsen depression, apathy, impulsivity, ease of using words, and falls.
+Research indicates that both areas are equally likely to respond well to DBS.
+DBS targeting the STN may allow people to use less medication, but treatment of this brain area may worsen depression, apathy, impulsivity, ease of using words, and falls.

 For treatment of disabling tremors, DBS may be used to target the STN, GPi, or the ventral intermediate nucleus of the thalamus.